Alexandria Ocasio-Cortez: Met Gala appearance

 In September 2021, the American Accountability Foundation filed an ethics complaint against Ocasio-Cortez for attending the Met Gala.
 The AAF claimed that her attendance amounted to accepting an illegal gift since her estimated $35,000 ticket was paid for by Condé Nast, a for-profit company, not a charity.
-In July 2025, the House Ethics Committee found that Ocasio-Cortez violated House rules by failing to pay the full market value for her attire, accessories, and services, and by improperly accepting free admission to the gala for her fiancé, during her attendance at the gala; although she proactively attempted to comply with ethics requirements and there was no evidence of willful misconduct, she was ordered to pay approximately $3,000 to settle the matter and avoid being sanctioned.
+In July 2025, the House Ethics Committee found that Ocasio-Cortez had impermissibly accepted free admission for her partner and had not paid full fair-market value for some attire, accessories, and services associated with the gala.
+The committee found no evidence that the violations were knowing or willful and directed her to make additional payments totaling $2,983.28, after which it would consider the matter closed.

-"The Squad"
+The Squad

 Ocasio-Cortez is a member of an informal group of progressive members of Congress called "the Squad", initially including Ilhan Omar, Ayanna Pressley, and Rashida Tlaib.
 On July 14, 2019, Trump attacked the Squad (which had only four members at the time) in a tweet, saying that they should "go back and help fix" the countries they came from rather than criticize the American government.
 He continued to make similar comments over the next several days, even though three of the women, including Ocasio-Cortez, were born in the United States.
 Ocasio-Cortez responded in a tweet that "the President's words [yesterday], telling four American Congresswomen of color 'go back to your own country' is hallmark language of white supremacists."
 She later added, "We don't leave the things that we love, and when we love this country, what that means is that we propose the solutions to fix it."
 Days later, Trump falsely asserted that Ocasio-Cortez called "our country and our people 'garbage; she had actually said that Americans should not be content with moderate policies that are "10% better from garbage".
 Trump also falsely claimed that Ocasio-Cortez said "illegal immigrants are more American" than Americans who tried to keep them out; she actually said that "women and children on that border that are trying to seek refuge and opportunity" in America "are acting more American" than those who tried to keep them out.
-The Squad grew in 2020, 2022, and 2024, with Jamaal Bowman, Cori Bush, Greg Casar, Summer Lee, and Delia Ramirez joining.
+The Squad expanded after the 2020 and 2022 elections, with Jamaal Bowman, Cori Bush, Greg Casar, Summer Lee, and Delia Ramirez joining.